UKCloud/documentation/articles/openshift/oshift-sco.md

 We monitor, maintain and support our controlled UKCloud for Managed OpenShift infrastructure and services, including:

-- UKCloud-controlled components, such as teh virtual infrastructure, storage, power and physical firewalls and routers
+- UKCloud-controlled components, such as the virtual infrastructure, storage, power and physical firewalls and routers

 - UKCloud-maintained OpenShift services (for example, router service, DEAs, health manager, cloud controller, master nodes, worker nodes, routing layer)